Americans with Disabilities Act

 Nicholls State University has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the U.S. Department of Justice regulations implementing Title II of the Americans with Disabilities Act.
 Title II states, in part, that “no otherwise qualified disabled individual shall, solely by reason of such disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination” in programs or activities sponsored by a public entity.

-4. A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the ADA Compliance Officer and a copy forwarded to the complainant no later than 10 working days after its filing.
+● A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the Director of the Student Access Center and/or the ADA Coordinator.
+A copy will also be forwarded to the complainant no later than fifteen (15) working days after receipt of the complaint unless there is good cause for an extension of time.

-The owner of this website has made a committment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
+The owner of this website has made a commitment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
 This site uses the WP ADA Compliance Check plugin to enhance accessibility.